What is Avoidant Personality Disorder?

 More than just a social anxiety disorder, avoidant personality disorder (AVPD) is marked by shyness and sensitivity to criticism.
 It often involves behaviors of social inhibition, feelings of inadequacy, and negative reactions to rejections. ¹

-Naturally, such a condition can cause varying problems in day-to-day life.
+Naturally, such a condition can cause daily problems.
 Furthermore, since symptoms of AVPD often replicate that of anxiety disorders, mental health professionals may initially have problems with diagnosis.

 As a Cluster C personality disorder, people with AVPD often experience anxiety and fear when it comes to social situations.
 Naturally, this may initially confuse some with a social anxiety disorder.
 However, the conditions are quite different.